pvdstel/typed-route-builder/README.md

     ```ts
     const withSegment = addSegment('users')(route);
     ```
-- `addParameter` accepts one type parameter and one parameter.
-The type parameter defines how the parameters type should be extened, whereas the function parameter passes the name of this parameter so that it can be used correctly.
+- `addParameter` accepts one parameter.
 It returns a function that accepts an `ITypedRoute` object and returns a new `ITypedRoute` with the parameter added.
+The parameter type is always `string`.
     ```ts
-    const withParameter = addParameter<{ id: number }>('id')(withSegment);
+    const withParameter = addParameter('id')(withSegment);
     ```
-- `addOptionalParameter` accepts one type parameter and one parameter.
+- `addOptionalParameter` accepts one parameter.
 It does roughly the same as `addParameter`, except that the value can now be optional (and thus `undefined`).
 It returns a function that accepts an `ITypedRoute` object and returns a new `ITypedRoute` with the parameter added.
+The parameter type is always `string?`.
     ```ts
-    const withOptionalParameter = addParameter<{ tab: string }>('tab')(withParameter);
+    const withOptionalParameter = addParameter('tab')(withParameter);
     ```

 After executing the above lines of code, we will see the following output: